 View of the Channel from Admiralty Casement, Dover Castle

 Britain really was alone during 1940.
 President Roosevelt had refused a request for a British carrier to enter a U.S. port to embark aircraft the British government had purchased, since to do so would compromise United States neutrality.
 In these isolated circumstances the kind of defiance captured in Winston Churchill's speeches was necessary for Britain to carry on.
 But as for the actual business of governing Britain that in many ways fell to the talents of other people, since Churchill was not suited to the actual business of government.
 In fact Churchill turned for help to none other than maligned Neville Chamberlain.
 Churchill may have presented himself as trying to make fools like Chamberlain see the truth, but in private Chamberlain was greatly valued for his sensible advice.
 "I am up and down, and you are steady.
 It is helpful to feel that my decisions are approved by your judgment" (Cadogan Diaries P261).
 It was a loss to Churchill when Chamberlain finally succumbed to cancer and died in November 1940.
 It had been thanks to Chamberlain, and Baldwin before him, that Britain had the necessary Hurricanes and Spitfires to fight the Battle of Britain in the summer of 1940.
-It was also fortunate that Churchill had been talked out of sending the RAF to its destruction in the battle for France by commander of Fighter Command, Hugh Dowding.
+It was also fortunate that Churchill had been talked out of sending the RAF to its destruction in the battle for France by Air Chief Marshall, Hugh Dowding.
 Without Dowding's stubborn courage in standing up to a raging Churchill, there would not have been enough aircraft to fight the Battle of Britain (see A Short History of World War Two by James L. Stokesbury).

 In December 1941 America entered the war, following Japan's attack on Pearl Harbour, and the tide was to turn against Germany.
 As the war continued Churchill ironically, seemed to lose his way.
 The United States took over allied military leadership, and Winston's finest hour had passed.
 His government was voted out of power only months after the war's end in 1945.
 He returned to government between 1951 and 1955, but life as a peacetime leader was very different.
 In war there is a clear goal, and Churchill was good with clear goals.
 In this sense he was not really a politician at all.
 Plutarch has said that politics should not be seen as an ocean voyage, or a military campaign with an end in view, but as a way of life.
 Churchill, a war leader, did not fundamentally see politics as a way of life.
 Chamberlain may have done so, and Clement Attlee who followed him as prime minister may have done so.
 But for Winston Churchill, a member of a great military family, there was always a war to be won.
 He once wrote to General Ian Hamilton, "I never look beyond a battle.
 It is a culminating event, and like a brick wall bars all further vision" (quoted Rose P113).
 As prime minister 1951 - 55 it seemed that politics was the kind of war where there never is a final victory.
 He was not suited for this kind of role.
 Now it was time for what John Morley called "the drab heroes of life" to take over.
 An interest in foreign affairs continued, but home affairs were left very much alone.
 By 1955 Churchill's health was failing.
 He had in fact suffered his first heart attack in December 1941 at the White House.
 His health had been fragile ever since, and following more heart attacks and strokes, had now gone into steep decline.
 Against this background he was persuaded to step aside.
 Retreating to his office at Chartwell time was spent writing and painting, and it was another ten years before Winston Churchill finally died.
 As Churchill's coffin was taken to Blenheim Palace for his funeral, all the cranes in the Pool of London were dipped in salute.
 The myth of Winston Churchill, the greatest story he had to tell, was complete.
 It was a myth that Britain had required, and still seems to require.
 But while myths offer a sense of completeness, history itself does not.
 Tolstoy said that "The activity of Alexander or Napoleon cannot be termed beneficial or harmful, since we cannot say for what it is beneficial or harmful".
 There is no great goal to which history is building, and no firm judgments can be made in terms of that fixed point, in terms of how successful people are in getting to a fabled goal.
 History does not stop.
 It moves beyond the brick wall that Churchill saw standing at the end of a battle beyond which he could see no further.
 Judgments are always going to be relative, and this reality of history is demonstrated powerfully by Winston Churchill.
 In most circumstances Churchill was a talented writer, brilliant orator, and unpredictable politician; but one particular set of circumstances made him into a hero.